 We all suffer from this just at different levels.

-The following blog was written by Keith Van Horn on October 1st 2014 on his site Layups and Rebounds and gives us all a reality check in
+The following blog was written by Keith Van Horn on October 1st 2014 on his site Layups and Rebounds and the original piece can be found here.

 Definition of Delusional Parent Disorder: Parents who have false or unrealistic beliefs or opinions about their children even when confronted with facts: “Watching John yell at his son after the game makes me think he suffers from Delusional Parent Disorder.”